lesterpjy/uva_msai_vault/RL/6 - On-policy TD with Approximation.md

 For linear function approximation with semi-gradient TD, the parameters converge to what's called the "TD fixed point" $\mathbf{w}_{\text{TD}}$.
 To find this fixed point analytically:

 1. Rewrite the TD update as an expected update: $$E[\mathbf{w}_{t+1}|\mathbf{w}_t] = \mathbf{w}_t + \alpha\left(E[R_{t+1}\mathbf{x}_t] - E[\mathbf{x}_t(\mathbf{x}_t - \gamma\mathbf{x}_{t+1})^T]\mathbf{w}_t\right)$$
 2. At convergence, $E[\mathbf{w}_{t+1}|\mathbf{w}_t] = \mathbf{w}_t$, which gives: $$E[R_{t+1}\mathbf{x}_t] - E[\mathbf{x}_t(\mathbf{x}_t - \gamma\mathbf{x}_{t+1})^T]\mathbf{w}_{\text{TD}} = 0$$
 3. If we define:
     - $\mathbf{b} = E[R_{t+1}\mathbf{x}_t]$
     - $\mathbf{A} = E[\mathbf{x}_t(\mathbf{x}_t - \gamma\mathbf{x}_{t+1})^T]$
 4. Then $\mathbf{w}_{\text{TD}} = \mathbf{A}^{-1}\mathbf{b}$

 Importantly, the TD fixed point is generally not the same as the minimum of the value error that gradient MC would find.
 However, semi-gradient TD tends to learn faster than gradient MC due to its lower variance, making it often preferred in practice despite not finding the global optimum.

-### Convergence Guarantees

-- Gradient Monte Carlo with linear function approximation converges to a global minimum of the value error
-- Semi-gradient TD with linear function approximation converges to the TD fixed point
-- With non-linear function approximation, gradient MC converges to a local minimum of value error
-- With non-linear function approximation, semi-gradient TD may diverge (no convergence guarantee)

 ## Least-Squares Temporal-Difference (LSTD)